Sohrab Sepehri: Biography

-Sohrab was born in Kashan, Iran on October 7, 1928.
-He grew up in a family that was into art and poetry.
+Sohrab was born in Qom, Iran on 7 October 1928.
+He grew up in a family that valued art and poetry.
+His grandmother, Hamideh-banou Zarabi, was a poet.

 His father worked in a post office and loved art.
 His mother loved poetry and art, too.
 When he was a child, his father suffered from paralysis and died in 1941.
 Sohrab missed his only brother who was his only playmate in childhood, too.

 He completed his elementary and secondary education in Kashan and moved to Tehran in 1943 to study at a teachers' college (Persian: دانشسرای مقدماتی).
 He worked as a teacher for a few years, then enrolled as a student in the Faculty of Fine Arts at the University of Tehran (Persian: دانشکده هنرهای زیبا) and graduated with honours.
 After finishing his education, he was employed in an oil company, which he left after 8 months.
 He soon published his first collection of poems named "The Death of Color", followed by a second collection, "Life Sleeps".
 Sohrab Sepehri was very talented in fine arts and his paintings were displayed in many European exhibits.
-His paintings are about nature; one of them was sold in Tehran in 2018.
+His paintings depict natural subjects; one of them was sold in Tehran in 2018.
 He is one of Iran's foremost modernist painters.
-Unfortunately, he moved to England for treatment but he had to return Tehran because of the progression of his illness.
-Finally, he died in Pars Hospital in Tehran on April 28, 1980.
+Unfortunately, he moved to England for treatment, but he had to return Tehran because of the progression of his illness.
+Finally, he died in Pars Hospital in Tehran on 21 April 1980.
 He was buried in Kashan.
-Sohrab never got married and his grave is frequently visited by many art lovers.
+Sohrab never married and his grave is frequently visited by many art lovers.

 Sepehri travelled to many European countries.
 In Paris, he enrolled in a lithography course at the school of Fine Arts.
 However, after he stopped receiving a scholarship, he needed to work and make a living.
 He sometimes worked hanging from tall buildings to wash the apartments' windows.